Data Warehouse Concepts

 · Hierarchies for the dimensions are stored in the dimensional table itself in star schema.

-· Whereas hierachies are broken into separate tables in snow flake schema.
-These hierachies helps to drill down the data from topmost hierachies to the lowermost hierarchies.
+hierachies helps to drill down the data from topmost hierachies to the

 Glossary: